moinwiki/moin/docs/user/search.rst

 =====
 moin uses indexed search - keep in mind that this has some special properties:

- * as it is using an index, it is rather fast usually
+ * By using an index, the search is rather usually fast
- * because it is only using the index, it can only find what was put there
+ * Because it is only using an index, it can only find what was put there
- * if you use wildcards, it will still use the index, but in a different, slower way
+ * If you use wildcards, it will still use the index, but in a different, slower way

 E.g.: